Orestiada: Road

 The Greek National Road 51/E85 passes 1 km to the west of Orestiada.

 Rail

 The city is served by two railway stations, the larger Orestiada railway station, and a smaller station Sakkos, both on the Alexandroupoli–Svilengrad line.
 Historically the city was on the İstanbul Sirkeci-Svilengrad line, since 1971 a parallel railway line that runs exclusively over Turkish territory so that the Orestiada station is now touched only by regional traffic.

 Education

 In 1999, Orestiada became the fourth town to host university departments (faculties) of the Democritus University of Thrace.
 The faculties based in Orestiada are the Department of Agricultural Development and the Department of Forestry, Environmental Management and Natural Resources.
 Both faculties have a five-year curriculum.
 More than 800 students live in the city.

 Sports

-Orestias hosts two sports club with presence in the higher national divisions, Orestis Orestiadas F.C. a football club and A.C.
+Orestias hosts two sports club with presence in the higher national divisions, Orestis Orestiada F.C. a football club and A.C.
 Orestias a volleyball club, playing in A1 Ethniki.